 Prep your work space:

-Hold each piece of toffee by the corner over the pot of chocolate.
-Use a spoon to drizzle chocolate over one side of the toffee.
+- Hold each piece of toffee by the corner over the pot of chocolate.
+Use a spoon to drizzle chocolate over one side of the toffee or you can dip the toffee into the chocolate coating all sides.
 Wipe away excess chocolate.

 Recipe Adapted from Picky Palate.